rrrodzilla/println_hello_world/content/blog/Zola_TailwindCSS.md

 +++
 ## Introduction
 ### Zola
 If you need to create a no-fuss fast-loading blog quickly, check out [Zola](https://www.getzola.org/).
-I've used a ton of [Jamstack](https://jamstack.org/generators) frameworks in the past.
 Zola is relatively lesser well-known than some of the other generators you may have heard of.
-But it's precisely the trimmed down feature set getting out of the way that gets you up and running super fast that is the real selling point.
-Couple that with the fact that Zola is written in Rust and deployed as a single self-contained binary, which means high-speed generation times.
+But the trimmed down feature set getting you up and running super fast is the real selling point.
+Add to that the blazing runtime speed of Rust, and you get high-speed generation times for even large sites.
 For many projects, you won't need anything more.
 After [installation](https://www.getzola.org/documentation/getting-started/installation/), the ["First Steps with Zola"](https://www.getzola.org/documentation/getting-started/overview/#first-steps-with-zola) instructions are clear and easy to follow to get a basic markdown-powered blog up and running.

 ### TailwindCSS